SirCryptic/SirCryptic/README.md

 Skills: Multiple Languages

 - 🔭 I’m currently working on Nothing As Of This Minute In Time.
-- 🌱 I’m currently learning Random Things.
+- 🌱 I’m currently learning Automotive Pentesting.
 - ⚡ Fun fact: I Love To Automate Random Things Using Bash & Everything i code is a specific interest.